christianityorigins/website/writing/_posts/2024-08-13-the-origins-of-christianity.md

     by Ranajit Pal
     https://www.academia.edu/695219/Diodotus_I_was_Ashoka_An_Altar_of_Alexander_Now_Standing_Near_Delhi
     [[link](https://www.academia.edu/695219/Diodotus_I_was_Ashoka_An_Altar_of_Alexander_Now_Standing_Near_Delhi)])
--   Gamaliel/St. Gamaliel (Paul's teacher) = Tiberius Gemellus, grandson
-    of Emperor Tiberius and a cousin of Emperor Caligula.
-(The Aramaic word Gemel means "twin", in Latin it is Gemellus, and in Hebrew it's Gamaliel).
-He was a student of Herod Agrippa who was King Herod's grandson (Antiquities of the Jews, Flavius Josephus.
-Chapter 6).
-    Gamaliel was the father of Jesus ben Gamala/Gamaliel aka Jesus ben Sapphias who was also King Izas Ma'nu (Jesus Emmanuel) Monobazus of Adiabene.
 -   James, brother of Jesus = Rabbi Akiva (the name Akiva is related to Jacob/James).
 Theory: Simon of Cyrene was Lukuas Andreas, with his "sons" being Julian/John (Simon bar Kochba) and Pappus/James (R.